 “Wetli noted,” Michael Newton wrote in his book The Encyclopedia of Unsolved Crimes, “that chickens are routinely sacrificed to various Orishas (gods) in the Afro-Caribbean religion, but corn is specifically sacred to the god Eleggua, ruler of gates and crossroads.”

-Wetli predicted Carter’s head would be found near the location his body was discovered, returned 42 days after Carter’s death.
+Wetli predicted Carter’s head would be found near the location where his body was discovered, returned 42 days after Carter’s death.
 In an interview with the Los Angeles Times, Gallant explained pieces of the head would first be used in ceremonies for three weeks, utilizing a cauldron to perform the rituals.
-“At the end of those 21 days,” Gallant continued, “if the priest deemed it appropriate, he would actually sleep in an area with this head and with this caldron for another 21-day period.
-Then on the 42nd day he discards the head . . . in close proximity to where he took it from.
+“At the end of those 21 days,” Gallant continued, “if the priest deemed it appropriate, he would actually sleep in an area with this head and with this caldron for another 21 days.
+Then, on the 42nd day, he discards the head in close proximity to where he took it from.
 To him, that was a sacred way of returning the head.”

 Gallant passed along this information to her colleagues, who reacted with disbelief.
 Gallant told the Times, “We literally were laughed at by our homicide investigators and our chief of detectives.
 It was like, ‘Give me a break.
 This stuff doesn’t happen.’”
 As such, there was no surveillance of the area in place when the severed head was found on March 22, 42 days after Carter’s murder, left near the location where his body was discovered.